Eric-Cortez/Eric-Cortez/README.md

 - 👋 Hi, I’m @Eric-Cortez
-- 🌱 I’m currently learning to code on my own and will be starting a boot camp in July of this year
+- 🌱 I’m currently attending App Academy.
-- 📫 How to reach me at cortezecr@gmail.com
+- 📫 How to reach me at ecrcortez@gmail.com

 <!---
 Eric-Cortez/Eric-Cortez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.